HDFC Education loan: Interest rate and its Pros and Cons

 Collateral or non-collateral education loan – HDFC education loan

 Depending on the loan amount that you need, you may be required to pledge collateral security either in the form of an immovable property such as, residential flat/house/non-agricultural land or in the form of liquid security such as a fixed deposit issued in favor of HDFC Credila.
 Usually, if you plan to take a loan up to 4 lakhs, then it is collateral free.
-If the loan amount is above 4 lakhs, then you may have to pledge collateral except for countries like the USA, Canada, Australia, and Germany.
+If the loan amount is above 4 lakhs, then you may have to pledge collateral except for countries like the USA and Canada.

 Co-applicant requirements– HDFC education loan